All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Hydration and Electrolytes

-Athletes already have elevated hydration needs.
+Athletes already have improved hydration needs.
 Tirzepatide can increase the risk of dehydration through reduced food-based fluid intake and potential GI side effects.
 Monitor your hydration status carefully.
 Electrolyte supplementation may be warranted, particularly for endurance athletes or those training in heat.

 Benefits of Tirzepatide for Athletes